-Fall is here and another important tax day is quickly approaching.
-If you filed for a tax extension on July 15, you have until the October 15 tax extension deadline to file your taxes.
-I know there has been a lot going on this year and you may have needed the additional time, but don’t worry — TurboTax is here for you.
+The air will start cooling down soon indicating fall, and another important tax day is quickly approaching!
+If you filed for a tax extension on May 17, you have until the October 15 tax extension deadline to file your taxes.
+I know there has been a lot going on this year and you may have needed the additional time, but don’t worry TurboTax is here for you.
 Here are eight last-minute tax tips to help you easily and accurately file your taxes by the final tax deadline.

 - Gather your documents in one place.
 When you sit down to file your taxes, make sure you have all the necessary documents like W-2s, 1099s, receipts for expenses, mortgage interest, and your kids’ social security numbers in front of you.

 - Go online and e-file.
 Even though it’s the last-minute crunch, you don’t need to stress.
 TurboTax makes it easy to e-file your taxes online from the comfort of your home.
 With TurboTax, you have the luxury of filing your taxes seamlessly across devices, anytime and anywhere you want.
 You can conveniently jump-start your taxes by snapping a photo of your W-2 with your phone or tablet, and watch as your information is securely put into the correct tax forms eliminating data entry.
 You can start on your phone, take a break, and finish your taxes on your computer.
 By going online to prepare your taxes, you can save time and money, avoiding the necessity to go out anywhere.
-You can also connect live via one-way video, online and from your mobile device, to a TurboTax Live CPA or Enrolled Agent with an average 15 years experience, to get you through the final 2019 tax deadline.
+You can also connect live via one-way video, online and from your mobile device, to a TurboTax Live tax expert with an average 12 years experience, to get you through the final 2020 tax deadline.

 - E-file with direct deposit.
 If you are expecting a tax refund, e-file with direct deposit is the fastest way to get your tax refund.
 The IRS expects to issue nine out of 10 tax refunds within 21 days or less of acceptance when you e-file with direct deposit, compared to what normally takes six to eight weeks for paper-filed tax returns, but can take longer now.